 When it’s cigarette smoke or kids running in the hallways, the management company can step in to help sort it out—filling gaps in walls between apartments in the former case, or even bringing in sound equipment to measure decibel levels in the latter.

 Landlords face an uphill battle in evicting tenants who are paying their rent and not doing anything illegal per se; this is especially true for rent-stabilized buildings.

 What’s more, condo and co-op boards and also landlords are loath to do anything about these intra-neighbor scenarios.
 “There is little or no upside,” Roberts says.
 “It puts them in the difficult position of making judgment calls they don’t want to make with information they don’t have.”
 Plus they’ll have to contend with either one or both owners or tenants being on the warpath.

 That said, you do have every right to register a complaint; the key is to be persistent.
-Roberts advises putting your issue in writing for the board or landlord, being sure to include the dates of the incident.
-“It’s stronger evidence than saying, ‘I called last year but I can’t remember when.’”
+Roberts advises putting your issue in writing for the board or landlord, and be sure to include the dates of the incident.
+“It’s stronger evidence than saying, ‘I called last year but I can’t remember when,’” he says.